JasselD/JasselNotes/COMP610/Recursion.md

 private static void sayHi() {
 	System.out.println("Hi!");

-	sayHi();
-}
+	sayHi(); //This will cause stack overflow, need an exit strategy }
 ```

 **Stack overflow
-- A type of buffer overflow error that occurs when a computer program tries to use more memory space in the call stack than
+- A type of buffer overflow error that occurs when a computer program tries to use more memory space in the call stack than has been allocated to that stack